NIDS-LAB/ISDC/Simulation/README.md

 After downloading the data, you need to prepare it for the simulation environment.
 This involves dividing the PCAP file into multiple pieces for each node’s generator and mapping the IP addresses from these data to the simulation settings.
 You can find a preprocessed PCAP files in [here](https://github.com/NIDS-LAB/ISDC/tree/main/Simulation/example/pcap).

 ## Installation
 First, we need to install the P4 Mininet environment.
-The simplest and quickest way to install is by using the script [install-p4dev-v5.sh](https://github.com/jafingerhut/p4-guide/blob/master/bin/install-p4dev-v5.sh), provided by the p4-guide GitHub repository.
-After you are done with the installation, make sure you also have TcpReplay to replay the traffic.
-To install Flower for Fedetated Learning, you can refer [here](https://flower.ai/docs/framework/how-to-install-flower.html).
+- The simplest and quickest way to install is by using the script [install-p4dev-v5.sh](https://github.com/jafingerhut/p4-guide/blob/master/bin/install-p4dev-v5.sh); for detailed installation instructions, refer to [this troubleshooting guide](https://github.com/jafingerhut/p4-guide/blob/master/bin/README-install-troubleshooting.md).
+- Once the installation is complete, install [P4-utils](https://github.com/nsg-ethz/p4-utils).
+- Ensure you have the correct path set up to access `p4.tmp` to avoid any missing module errors.
+- Install TcpReplay for traffic replay capabilities.
+- For installing Flower for Federated Learning, refer to the installation guide [here](https://flower.ai/docs/framework/how-to-install-flower.html).

 ## DEMO